This is a short story on how a stand-up paddleboard changed my life…

 When we arrived in Boracay’s shores, I was eager to find something that would quench my thirst for excitement.
 As my eyes wandered through the horizon, an uncommon sight suddenly piqued my curiosity.

 From afar, it would certainly look like Jesus walking on water.
-I gasped a sigh of relief as if I knew this would be the cure to my ailing spirit.
+I gasped a sigh of relief as if I knew this would be the cure for my ailing spirit.
 As the shadowy figure came closer to shore, I glimpsed on an expat standing over some sort of board with a paddle in his hands.

 I was obviously smitten.
 Not only have I heard of SUP before (slang for stand-up paddleboard), but I’ve longed to try one.
 I come from a major southern metropolis in the Philippines, and my hometown has a plethora of beaches, but I haven’t seen a single person on a SUP board.